-11.12 Chapter or Sub-region Reassignment Procedures
+11.12 Chapter Reassignment Procedures

-NOTE: Society has many reasons for establishing Chapter, Sub-Region and Region boundaries and will be reluctant to change those boundaries without strong justification.
+NOTE: Society has many reasons for establishing Chapter and Region boundaries and will be reluctant to change those boundaries without strong justification.

-Should an existing chapter wish to change its region or sub-region assignment or an existing sub-region wish to change the region to which it is assigned, the chapter President or BOG (in the case of Chapter reassignment) or the sub-region Chair (in the case of a sub-region reassignment) must submit a petition, provided in Appendix 11F.
+Should an existing chapter wish to change its region assignment, the chapter President or BOG must submit a petition, provided in Appendix 11F.

-The petition must be signed by at least 60% of the relevant voting membership but no less than

-40 chapter members for a chapter reassignment and no less than 60% of the sub-region membership for a sub-region reassignment and must be sent to the current DRC and the DRC of the region to which the reassignment is requested.
+The petition must be signed by at least 60% of the relevant voting membership but no less than 40 chapter members for a chapter reassignment and must be sent to the current DRC and the DRC of the region to which the reassignment is requested.
 The petition should include the rationale and justification for this change.
 The petition should consider the following:

-- Will the change best serve the interest of a majority of members in that area?
-Will the change in the geographical proximity enhance or deter the ability of the chapter, sub-region or region to operate more effectively? - 2.
-What will be the impact of compliance with any government regulations that may affect the normal operation of the region, subregion or chapter, i.e., conduct of regional CRCs, technology transfer, travel requirements, etc.? - 3.
-Are the language, culture and ethnic background of the chapter or sub-region compatible with that of the region or sub-region to which it wants to be reassigned? - 4.
-What will be the fiscal impact of the change on the Society, region, chapter or members?
+- 1. Will the change best serve the interest of a majority of members in that area?
+Will the change in the geographical proximity enhance or deter the ability of the chapter or region to operate more effectively? - 2.
+What will be the impact of compliance with any government regulations that may affect the normal operation of the region or chapter, i.e., conduct of regional CRCs, technology transfer, travel requirements, etc.? - 3.
+Are the language, culture and ethnic background of the chapter compatible with that of the region to which it wants to be reassigned?

+- 4. What will be the fiscal impact of the change on the Society, region, chapter or members?
 For example, will travel and other costs increase or decrease? - 5.
 What other considerations are pertinent to the request except those stated in Society's Rules of the Board: Matters pertaining solely to politics, religion, or trade are considered inappropriate for a technical society and, therefore, shall not be a subject of discussion at meetings of the Society or be included in any of its publications.